Mark C. Hudgins

 Jeff Meredith is enjoying a successful professional career in the entertainment industry that has spanned 6 decades.
 He is a lyricist, producer, performer, director, scenic and costume designer, author and businessman.
 He began working as a performer in 1959 and continued until the early 1970’s.
 At that time he shifted the focus of his career to directing.
 He directed at regional theatres throughout the country and served as director for Barter Theatre, the State Theatre of Virginia for 2 seasons.
 Some of his favorite productions were Equus, Ah, Wilderness, On Golden Pond, the Cherry Orchard, A Little Night Music and Carousel.
 He directed such luminaries as Bob Denver, Joan Bennett, Dana Andrews, Anne Francis and Richard Roundtree, among many others.
 The 1980’s brought yet another career focus into arts administration when he was employed by the Metropolitan Opera at Lincoln Center.
 He founded his company, Meredith Marketing whose roster of clients included American Ballet Theatre, Los Angeles Philharmonic, Ahmenson Theatre, Brooklyn Academy of Music and Joffrey Ballet.
 He holds a BFA in Theatre and a MFA in Directing.
 He is a member of Actors’ Equity Association and Society of Directors & Choreographers.
 His poudest accomplishment is founding Virginia Musical Theatre in 1991.

 Jeremy Bustin specializes in digital communications and supports our marketing and publicity efforts, and is also a casual performer on our stage.
-He is a PR and Communications Manager at GE Power and also serves as an adjunct facilitator for The George Washington University’s Strategic Public Relations graduate program.
+He is a Communications Manager at Emerson and also serves as an adjunct facilitator for The George Washington University’s Strategic Public Relations graduate program.
 He holds a bachelor’s degree in Communications from Old Dominion University and a master’s degree in Strategic Public Relations from The George Washington University.